Primary

 Every rep starts from a dead stop on the floor.
 No bouncing, no touch-and-go.
 Your back stays flat and parallel to the ground—if you are rising up, the weight is too heavy.
 Pull explosively to your sternum.

-Want Pendlay Row in your program?
+See where Pendlay Row fits in your weekly plan

 Set up like a deadlift with wide grip.